Skip to content

-The naming is due to the fact of having several Pharaohs buried there.
+The naming is because several Pharaohs were buried there.
 Ancient Egyptians thought gold wasn’t just a fascinatingly valuable element; they believed it was what gods’ flesh was made of.
 As a sign of respecting and honouring their rulers, they buried their Pharaohs in sarcophagi with golden embellishments.

-There are several reasons that will encourage you to visit this spectacular city.
-Its weather is warm all year round, offering fascinating views you wouldn’t want to miss.
+There are several reasons to visit this spectacular city.
+Its weather is warm all year round, and it offers fascinating views you won’t miss.
 Aswan sits at the far end of South Egypt, lying on the Nile River’s east bank.
-It also meets the borders of Sudan, explaining why people in Aswan so much resemble the Sudanese in features, costumes, and language.
+It also meets the borders of Sudan, explaining why people in Aswan resemble the Sudanese in features, costumes, and language.

 Your Travel Guide to Aswan